 Structural precast concrete columns, set on piles, have integrated haunches that support the precast concrete beams spanning between them.
 Twelve inch thick hollow core concrete planks, that are visible from the interior and exterior, cantilever into the central atrium and create an upper level walkway.
 The hollow core planks also serve as conduits for air distribution duct work.
-Other mechanical systems are brightly colored and easily identifiable.
+Other mechanical systems are brightly coloured and easily identifiable.
 The curtain wall envelope allows the structural elements to be expressed as clearly from the outside as the inside.

-The facility accommodates a wide variety of laboratories for the teaching of geological sciences.
+The facility accommodates a wide variety of laboratories suited for teaching geological sciences.
 In addition to the laboratories, the building includes a two-storey administrative section, staff offices, conference rooms, classrooms and two-tiered lecture theatres that accommodate 140 students.
 A three-storey glazed galleria links all of the spaces, creating a gathering space for staff and students.